vk-cs/docs-public/docs/en/main/manage/tools-for-using-services/terraform/use-cases/iaas/create/create.md

 <warn>

-First of all, make sure you [installed Terraform and created a main.tf file](../../../quick-start) with the required providers.
+First of all, make sure you [installed and configured Terraform](../../../quick-start).

 </warn>